-In layman’s terms, a “Pay-When-Paid” clause is the prime contractor informing the subcontractor that they will pay them once they receive payment from their customer (usually the property owner, but can also be the developer).
-Similarly, a “Pay-If-Paid” clause is the prime contractor informing the subcontractor that they’ll get paid if (and only if!) the prime gets paid first.
+In layman’s terms, a “pay-when-paid” clause is the prime contractor informing the subcontractor that they will pay them after they receive payment from their customer.
+That is usually the property owner, but can also be the developer.
+Similarly, a “Pay-If-Paid” clause is the prime contractor informing the subcontractor that they’ll get paid if – and only if! – the prime gets paid first.

 Though the actual language used in the contract might be a little more complicated, the meaning of these two clauses is really this simple.
-They’re both used as a method for the prime contractor to reduce their payment risk — basically, these clauses are the prime contractor’s attempted way of saying “if I don’t get paid, then no one gets paid!”
+They’re both used as a method for the prime contractor to reduce their payment risk.
+Basically, these clauses are the GC’s attempt to say “If I don’t get paid, then no one gets paid!”

 And so, when the prime contractor gets a $1,000 payment from the project owner, they will take a portion of that payment — let’s say $750 — and use it to pay the subcontractor.
 If the owner fails to pay the prime and that $1,000 never comes, then there is no money to pay the subcontractor.
 So, this scenario really stinks, but it’s not unfair, right?

 But on the other hand, that subcontractor did everything by the book.
 They did all the work they were contracted for, on time and on budget.
 Even more importantly, they paid all of their people — their laborers, their suppliers, their salaries — all the time assuming that they would be expecting the payment from the prime contractor soon enough.

 While it may stink that the prime got stiffed on the payment by the project owner, that’s not really the subcontractor’s fault, is it?
 So, why should the subcontractor take the payment hit when they did everything the right way?
 That just doesn’t seem right!